lampska/Wallarm-Solutions-Engineer-Challenge/k8s/troubleshooting.md

 The root cause was that my original vampi-ingress.yaml was still deployed, conflicting with the forwarder ingress.

-I basically misread documentation "reconfigure the existing Ingress controller" and created the conflict.
+I basically misread documentation "reconfigure the existing Ingress controller" and created the conflict by adding another controller.

 Solution was to remove the original nginx ingress first, then apply k8s/vampi-wallarm-ingress-forward.yaml